gregswrld/RustMapHide/readme.md

-# Rust Map Hide OBS Script
+# Rust Map Hide OBS Script.

 ## Description
 Simple OBS Lua script to show a “map cover” image when you hold a hotkey and hide it when you release.
 Designed for Rust streams but works with any image source.